 Finally, because gender equality is strong in Germany, customs such as splitting the bill is not a big deal.
 A German man will not give a woman any special treatment on account of her gender; therefore, he won’t object to her paying her way.
 That said, chivalry isn’t completely dead and he might still open the door for his date and buy her dinner every once in a while.

 Moving into a relationship in Germany

-As previously mentioned, the German approach to dating is to take things slow and really invest time in getting to know a person.
+The German approach to dating is to take things slow and really invest time in getting to know a person.
 Because most Germans don’t rush into relationships, it might take weeks or even months of dating before a couple becomes official.

-When couples do eventually tie the knot, there are some pretty quirky wedding traditions and customs that follow.
+When couples do eventually tie the knot, there are some pretty quirky German wedding traditions that follow.
 One of these involves the groomsmen kidnapping the bride after the ceremony and taking her to a bar; there, she must wait for the groom to find her.
 Friends of the bride and groom also get to play pranks on the couple, such as filling their bedroom with balloons or hiding alarm clocks to wake them up at different times.